 The relationship of architecture, architectural thought and the architectural profession to the societies in which they exist (and which they must serve).
 Topics are selected to emphasize key issues.
 (Elective Course).

 Lectures and seminars, three hours a week.

-Theory and History of Design
+ARCH 2006 [0.5 credit] Theory and History of Design